 When we reached Central Park, the pedestrian square in the center of town, we saw a raised bandstand with several people who appeared to be important.
 I guess so, it turned out to be the President of Panama himself, Juan Carlos Varela.
 This was my first encounter with him but he waved to the parade attendees and seemed very approachable.
 How lucky was I to get to see him in person?

 We made our way back to where we started and stopped in Señor Gyros for lunch.
-Their Gyros Con Pollo are really tasty and only $4 each.
+Their Gyros Con Pollo is really tasty and only $4 each.
 The day turned out to not only be beautiful weather, but a happy day watching talented youngsters showing pride in their country.
 I was glad to be a witness.

 Check out our other posts about Boquete: